So you’re about to get into the nitty gritty details of planning your dream trip on the Great Divide Mountain Bike Route. Congratulations!

 Bikepacking Resupply Checklist

-Spend your town time resting and eating instead of worrying what you’re forgetting.
+Spend your town time resting and eating instead of wondering what you’re forgetting.
 Download this free bikepacking resupply checklist to your phone, or even print it out like in the old days:Get the Checklist

 Some miscellaneous items that don’t fit in other categories: